clphillips/module_filemanager/README.md

 `$.ee_filebrowser` passes an object containing details about the file uploaded or selected from the file manager when the tigger is invoked.
 They are:

--`a.thumb` string.
+- `a.thumb` string.
 The URI of the thumbnail for the file.
--`a.name` string.
+- `a.name` string.
 The name of the file.
--`a.directory` string.
+- `a.directory` string.
 The path to the directory where the file is stored.
--`a.is_image` boolean.
+- `a.is_image` boolean.
 Whether or not the file is an image.

 These parameters come care of EE's built-in file manager, so your results may vary.
 You should consult the EE documentation for more details.
 Oh, that's right... it's not in their docs.
 Bummer.